The Correct Truck or Jeep Towing Products

 There are several different styles of truck trailer hitches available.
 The light duty option is a bumper hitch.
 As the name suggests, it attaches to a reinforced bumper.
 It is limited to 1,000 pounds.
 The next option, which is more heavy-duty, is a receiver hitch.
 This style truck or Jeep hitch is bolted onto the structure of the vehicle, allowing it to tow more weight.
 You want to be sure that the hitch has correct clearance around the frame and bumper.
 The ball mount is removable.
 Next is a weight-distributing hitch.
 This will equalize the load by distributing the tongue weight evenly to the truck and trailer axles.
 This hitch allows you to tow over 5,000 pounds.
 Gooseneck or 5th wheel truck hitches mount in the bed of the truck.
 They are made for heavy-duty applications and will be customized for your specific towing needs and attached to the frame at least two inches in front of the rear axle centerline.
 Finally, although we do not recommend using them under any circumstances, clamp-on bumper hitches are available.
 They temporarily attach to your truck or Jeep, but can cause serious damage if they fail.

-Several companies offer high quality aftermarket truck towing products.
+Several companies offer high quality aftermarket truck towing products but TuiffTruckParts has the best pricing and customer service just call and see.
 When looking through the truck and Jeep towing parts for hitches you will want to know the names of different classifications.
 These include:

 These are light-duty hitches designed for towing bike racks, cargo carriers, motorcycles and small utility trailers.
 The maximum weight that can be towed is 2,000 pounds.
 The max weight also depends on the vehicle towing capacity.
 Class 1 truck hitches are equipped with a 1 1/4" x 1 1/4" receiver tube.
 Sometimes they have a fixed tongue to directly mount a trailer ball instead of a ball mount.